 🥚What you will need

-- Cornstarch - Can be substituted with other starches like potato starch, tapioca starch or arrowroot starch.
+- Cornstarch - Can be substituted with other starches like potato or tapioca starch.

 🔪How to make